|Creator:||Chen, Chi, 1912-|

 Syracuse, NY 13244-2010

-Chinese-American painter Chen Chi (1912-2005) was born in Wusih, Kiangsu, China in 1912.
-At the age of 14 he took a job in Shanghai at an oil pressing company to help support his family, eventually rising to be treasurer of the company.
-With his ascending rank came more time and money which Chen spent on his growing interest in, and talent for, painting; by 1930 he had decided to leave the company to make his way as an artist, and entered art school in Shanghai in 1931.
+Born in Wusih, Kiangsu, China, at the age of 14 Chen took a job in Shanghai at an oil pressing company to help support his family, eventually rising to be treasurer of the company.
+With his ascending rank came more time and money which Chen spent on his growing interest in, and talent for, painting.
+By 1930 he had decided to leave the company to make his way as an artist, and entered art school in Shanghai in 1931.
 During his student days (briefly interrupted by the Japanese invasion of Shanghai) Chen was a member of the White Swan Art Club, a group of students interested in Western materials, artists, and techniques, particularly the Impressionists and Post-Impressionists.
 Unlike some of his fellow students, Chen did not completely abandon the traditions of Chinese art, instead creating a unique blend of East and West in his work.
 In addition to producing his own work, Chen taught drawing and watercolor, first at a girls' school (1937-1942) and then at St. John's University in Shanghai (1942-1946).

 In 1947 Chen Chi came to the States on a cultural exchange program.
 He traveled and exhibited extensively throughout the U.S., building up an international reputation; by 1964 he had become a United States citizen, and his illustrations were appearing in major American magazines including the Ford Motor Company Magazine, Colliers, Sports Illustrated, and Horizon.
 Chi's first book, Aquarelles de Chen Chi, was published in 1942; other published works include Chen Chi - Paintings (1965), Two or Three Lines from the Sketchbooks of Chen Chi (1969), China from the Sketchbooks of Chen Chi (1974), Chen Chi: Watercolors, Drawings,Sketches (1980), Chen Chi Watercolors (1981), and Heaven and Water: Chen Chi (1983).